robinmansonhing/perspectec/README.md

 M5V 1S8

 (416) 898-8546

 general@perspectec.com

-# Do not use without Perspectec's written consent

-While we store some short python scripts in this public repository, the code is the property of Perspectec unless licensed or stated otherwise.
+# Code is the property of Perspectec unless licensed or stated otherwise.